-Most important, this recipe really works.
+Most importantly, this recipe really works.
 To truly be micellar water, a solution needs to contain a solubilizer that forms micelles.
-In this case, the solubilizer is Poly Suga Mulse D9.
+In this case, the solubilizer is naturally-derived Poly Suga Mulse D9.

 This recipe is customizable.
 I chose to use a mixture of rosemary and peppermint essential oil for their hair growth-stimulating properties, but you can easily substitute your favourite oils.
 And if you don’t have any peppermint hydrosol or mint water, then plain, distilled water will suffice.

 Here is the recipe for my DIY micellar hair water.
 After the recipe, I’ll go into more detail about the ingredients for those who would like to read more.

 DIY Micellar Water for Hair

 - As always, start with clean, sterilized tools – I submerge everything in boiling water before use.